 The Swedish influence over Finland is represented by a big book shelf shaped like a yellow crown.
 Finland is symbolized by two fir-tree shaped bookshelves.
 The fir tree tells both about the strongness and durability of the Finnish people between two powerful countries and about the ”green gold”, one of the foundation of the Finnish welfare.

-But nowadays communication is taken to a different level.
+Compared to the time when Armfelt lived, communication is now taken to a different level.
 Instead of sitting on a saddle, riding around Europe like Armfelt, you can now sit down in front of a computer and surf around the world.
-The physical traveling is also far more easy nowadays, which is represented by the 6 meters long, curved, red bench, formed like a folded boat, inspired by the red cruising ships,which go non stop between Finland and Sweden.
+The physical traveling is also far more easy nowadays, which is represented by the 6 meters long, curved, red bench, formed like a folded boat, inspired by the red painted cruising ships, which go non stop between Finland and Sweden.

-But trips are full of dangers so beside the boat there are three sunken rocks as tables, which can be put together to form a big rock table.
+But sea trips are full of dangers, so beside the boat there are three sunken rocks as tables, which can be put together to form a big rock table.